Mirjan-Ali-Sha/open-geodata-api/docs/sections/getting-started/configuration.rst

 Configuration Reference
 =======================

 Complete guide to configuring and optimizing the open-geodata-api library for different environments and use cases.
+Most of the configuration options are not tested in the CI, so please use them with caution.

 Overview
 --------